-2011 Incentive Plan Administration.
-Our Compensation Committee administers the 2001 Incentive Plan and will administer the 2011 Incentive Plan, if it is approved by the stockholders at the Meeting.
-Subject to the provisions of the 2011 Incentive Plan, the Compensation Committee has authority, in its sole discretion, to grant awards under the 2011 Incentive Plan, to interpret the provisions of the 2011 Incentive Plan and, subject to the requirements of applicable law, to prescribe, amend, and rescind rules and regulations relating to the 2011 Incentive Plan or any award thereunder as it may deem necessary or advisable.
-The Compensation Committee may alter, amend, suspend or terminate the 2011 Incentive Plan as it deems advisable, subject to any requirement for stockholder approval imposed by applicable law, including Sections 162(m) and 422 of the Code, or any rule of any stock exchange or quotation system on which shares of the Company are listed or quoted; provided that the Compensation Committee may not amend the 2011 Incentive Plan to increase the number of shares that may be the subject of options under the 2011 Incentive Plan without the approval of our stockholders.
-In addition, except to the extent necessary to avoid the imposition of additional tax or interest under Section 409A of the Code, no amendment to, or termination of, the 2011 Incentive Plan shall in any way impair the rights of an optionee or a participant under any award previously granted without such optionee's or participant's consent.
-The 2011 Incentive Plan limits the terms of certain awards to make sure those awards comply with Section 409A of the Code.
+Administration.
+Our Compensation Committee administers the Prior Plan and will administer the Amended Plan, if it is approved by the stockholders at the Annual Meeting.
+Subject to the provisions of the Amended Plan, the Compensation Committee has authority, in its sole discretion, to grant awards under the Amended Plan, to interpret the provisions of the Amended Plan and, subject to the requirements of applicable law, to prescribe, amend, and rescind rules and regulations relating to the Amended Plan or any award thereunder as it may deem necessary or advisable.
+To the extent permitted by law, the Compensation Committee may also delegate to one or more officers of the Company the authority to grant awards to participants who are not executive officers of the Company.
+Under current law, to make such a delegation, the Compensation Committee would generally be required to place a maximum amount on the number of shares that can be awarded subject to such delegation.
+Such delegation may be revoked at any time for any reason.

+The Compensation Committee may alter, amend, suspend or terminate the Amended Plan as it deems advisable, subject to any requirement for stockholder approval imposed by applicable law, including Sections 162(m) and 422 of the Code, or any rule of any stock exchange or quotation system on which shares of the Company are listed or quoted; provided that the Compensation Committee may not amend the Amended Plan to increase the number of shares that may be the subject of options under the Amended Plan without the approval of our stockholders.
+In addition, no amendment to, or termination of, the Amended Plan shall in any way impair the rights of an optionee or a participant under any award previously granted without such optionee's or participant's consent.